srackham/cryptor/README.md

 - Crypto and currency symbols are displayed in uppercase.
 - Saved portfolio valuations are date stamped.
+- Dates are specified either as `YYYY-DD-MM` formatted strings or as an integer date offset: `0` for today, `-1` for yesterday etc. For example `-date -7` specifies the date one week ago.
-- Dates are specified and recorded as `YYYY-DD-MM` formatted strings.
+- Dates are recorded as `YYYY-DD-MM` formatted strings.
 - The `-portfolio` option can be specified multiple times.

 - Crypto prices are fetched from [CoinGecko](https://www.coingecko.com/en/api); exchange rates are fetched from [exchangerate.host](https://exchangerate.host/).